 (See Article 52)

-r) In the maritime mobile service, this frequency is reserved for experimental use for future applications or systems (e.g. new AIS applications, man over board systems, etc.).
-If authorized by administrations for experimental use, the operation shall not cause harmful interference to, or claim protection from, stations operating in the fixed and mobile services.
-(WRC-12)
+r) In the maritime mobile service, this frequency is reserved for usage of autonomous maritime radio devices Group B for AIS-technology.
+The maximum output power is limited to 1 W. (WRC-19)

 [Editor’s note: A definition of AMRDs needs to be referenced e. g. in a Recommendation.]